Ahmed98AM/RestaurantAPI/readme.md

 # Restaurant API

-Built using modern technologies: JavaScript, NodeJS, ExpressJS, MongoDB, Mongoose and Authentication techniques like JSON WEB TOKEN an Nodemailer .
+Built using modern technologies: JavaScript, NodeJS, ExpressJS, MongoDB, Mongoose and Authentication techniques like JSON WEB TOKEN an Nodemailer.